Barsik-Barbosik/Zoom-Firmware-Editor/README.md

 # Zoom Firmware Editor
 Zoom Firmware Editor is a software for modifying guitar/bass multi-effects pedal firmware updater files.
-It can be used for adding, removing, swapping effects; modifying drum patterns and replacing drum sample sounds.
+It can be used for adding, removing, swapping effects; replacing drum sample sounds.

+Later will be added possibitily of modifying drum patterns.

 ![Application screenshot](screenshot.png)